 Stories of Badass Women for Badass Girls

-In celebration of the International Day of Girls (October 11th) here are six empowering, engaging and beautiful collections of stories of badass women sure to inspire the badass girl in your life!
+Here are seven empowering, engaging and beautiful collections of stories of badass women sure to inspire the badass girl in your life!

 A modern girl is nothing without her squad of besties.
 But don't let all the hashtags fool you: the #girlsquad goes back a long, long time.
 In this hilarious and heartfelt book, geek girl Sam Maggs takes you on a tour of some of history's most famous female BFFs in art, science, politics, activism, and even sports.
 These girl squads show just how essential female friendship has been throughout history and throughout the world.
 Fun, feisty, and delightful to read—with empowering illustrations by artist Jenn Woodall.

 From the award-winning entrepreneur, culture leader, and creator of the BLACK GIRLS ROCK! movement comes an inspiring and beautifully designed book that pays tribute to the achievements and contributions of black women around the world.

 Fueled by the insights of women of diverse backgrounds, including Michelle Obama, Angela Davis, Shonda Rhimes, Misty Copeland Yara Shahidi, and Mary J. Blige, this book is a celebration of black women’s voices and experiences and an ode to black girl ambition, self-love, empowerment, and healing.